Songs in the Key of Life: Background

 By 1976, Stevie Wonder had become one of the most popular figures in R&B and pop music, not only in the United States, but worldwide.
-Within a short space of time, the albums Talking Book, Innervisions and Fulfillingness' First Finale were all back-to-back-to-back top five successes, with the latter two winning the Grammy Award for Album of the Year in 1974 and 1975, respectively.
+Within a short space of time, the albums Talking Book, Innervisions and Fulfillingness' First Finale were top five successes, with the latter two winning the Grammy Award for Album of the Year in 1974 and 1975.
 In 1975, Wonder became serious about quitting the music industry and emigrating to Ghana to work with handicapped children.
 He had expressed his anger with the way the U.S. government was running the country.
-A farewell concert was being considered as the best way to bring down the curtain on his career.
-Wonder changed his mind and signed a new contract with Motown on August 5, 1975, thinking he was better off making the most of his career.
+A farewell concert was considered but Wonder changed his mind and signed a new contract with Motown on August 5, 1975.
 At the time, rival labels such as Arista and Epic were also interested in him.
-The contract was laid out as a seven-year, seven LP, $37 million deal ($ in dollars) and gave Wonder full artistic control, making this the largest deal made with a recording star up to that point.
+The contract was laid out as a seven-year, seven-album, $37 million deal ($ in dollars) and gave Wonder full artistic control, making this the largest deal made with a recording star up to that point.
 Shortly after signing the contract, Wonder took a year off from music.

 There was huge anticipation for the new album, which was initially scheduled for release around October 1975.
-It was delayed on short notice when Wonder felt that further remixing was essential.
+It was delayed when Wonder felt that further remixing was essential.
 According to him, Motown's marketing campaign decided to take advantage of the delay by producing "We're almost finished" T-shirts.
 Work on the new album continued into early 1976.
 The working title was Let's See Life the Way It Is, before Wonder settled on Songs in the Key of Life.
 The title would represent the formula of a complex "key of life" and the proposals for indefinite success.
-After a two-year wait, the album was released on September 28, 1976, as a double LP plus a bonus 7-inch EP titled A Something's Extra (featuring "Saturn", "Ebony Eyes", "All Day Sucker", and "Easy Goin' Evening (My Mama's Call)"), and a 24-page lyric and credit booklet.
+After a two-year wait, the album was released on September 28, 1976, as an augmented double LP with a bonus 7-inch EP titled A Something's Extra (featuring "Saturn", "Ebony Eyes", "All Day Sucker", and "Easy Goin' Evening (My Mama's Call)"), and a 24-page lyric and credit booklet.